The Oral History Review: Submission

 - Correspondence regarding submissions focused on digital media and reviews of non-print materials (including films, exhibits, performances, and other multimedia and hypermedia formats) should be directed to: Janneken Smucker, Co-Editor.

 - Correspondence regarding the development of submissions for the annual oral history pedagogy section should be directed to Abigail Perkiss.

 Even with Scholar One and its detailed submission instructions, the OHR’s editorial team still wants authors to note the following information

 - Manuscripts should be double-spaced throughout (including footnotes and quotations) and prepared according to the Chicago Manual of Style.

 - The Oral History Review conducts blinded peer-review.
 When uploading your manuscript you will need to upload a manuscript file with no identifying author information and a separate title page with author details.

 - Manuscripts submitted for publication to other journals should not be sent simultaneously to The Oral History Review, nor should the same or very similar article be published in another journal or periodical if it is to be published in the Oral History Review.

 - And one last reminder: Review manuscripts still should be submitted electronically via email attachment to the appropriate editor (contact information above).

-Visit the Oxford Journals for detailed author instructions.
+Visit the Routledge, Taylor & Francis for detailed author instructions.